pinkTshirt/pinkTshirt/README.md

 ### /(*^0^*)/

-this is just a side quest with me exploiting claude and my sleep schedule but i enjoy it. what i actually do is 3d model and figure out blender
+this is just a side quest with me exploiting claude and my sleep schedule but i enjoy it. what i actually do is cad modelling and figure out blender :rage3:

 📍 Chennai, India